bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ## Reboot the unit
-At this point reboot the unit with the "reboot" command and make sure it comes up as before.
-Log back in as the root user to complete the procedure.
+At this point reboot the unit with the "reboot" command and make sure it comes up as before with no significant errors in the console bootup logs.
+Once the loging prompt reappears, log back in as the root user.

 ## Clean cached files and power off the Seagate Central
 After confirming that the unit has succesfully rebooted, run the following